myreadings1/RDING/OLDB.md

 Start Oracle Database
 ---
-1- Open Linux teminal to login to SQLPlus database (i.e. the Oracle Database), and type the following in the command line:
+1- Open Linux teminal to Login to SQLPlus database (i.e. the Oracle Database), and type the following in the command line:

 ```ruby
 sqlplus "/ AS SYSDBA"